life-itself/community/content/blog/domains-maps-rafts.md

 ## Definitions

-🏰 **Domains (aka Lines)**: domains are a specific ontogenetic area ie. a specific area of human development e.g. cognitive complexity and morality could be two domains.
+🏰 **Domains (aka Lines)**: are a specific area area of human development.
+For example, two domains could be cognitive complexity and morality.

-🗺️ **Maps**: domains have "maps" which describe the different locations within that domain. aka stages, levels, altitudes.
+🗺️ **Maps**: domains have "maps" which describe the different locations within that domain.
+Aka stages, levels, altitudes.

-🧭 **Compasses**: we need to locate ourselves on the map.
-Compasses help us do that.
+🧭 **Compasses**: help locate ourselves on a map.
+For example, the Lectica scale helps measure cognitive complexity.

-⛵ **Rafts**: things like practices, environments or teachings that help move between locations in a domain.
+⛵ **Rafts**: are practices, environments or teachings that help move or evolve from location to location in a domain.
 For example, meditation or internal Family Systems therapy.

 ## Notes